-Upon analyzing only the highest dose group (1,200 ng per eye, cohort 3), a fundamental mean improvement of visual acuity is seen in the patients, which started within the first week post injection (Day 7) and lasted beyond the last study visit (Day 28).
-The figure below shows the mean letters read change from baseline to study Days 7, 14, and 28 for patients treated in cohort 3.
+Upon analysing only the highest dose group (1,200 ng per eye, cohort 3), a fundamental mean improvement of visual acuity is seen in the patients, which started within the first week post injection (Day 7) and lasted beyond the last study visit (Day 28).
+Figure 2 shows the mean letters read change from baseline to study Days 7, 14, and 28 for patients treated in cohort 3.